sajjad27/SOP/STORYBOARD.md

 - Set starter node
 - Search capability
 - Add rich text (new URL, bold, italic, …)
+- Download HTML exactly as what we have without the need to upload it everytime
 - Redirect to step using URL
 - Hand tool to move the map, cursor to select
 - Zoom on cursor (not general zoom)